The best creamy chanterelle sauce recipe. It’s made with heavy cream, garlic, and parsley. It’s a must-try during the short chanterelle season!

 Ingredients

-- 1 tablespoon clarified butter or frying oil
+- 2 tablespoons clarified butter or frying oil, or a mix of oil and regular butter

 - 3 garlic cloves